daterre/Cradle/README.md

 Cradle can be extended to include macros and var types that do not exist within the original story format.

 ##### Runtime macros
+(TODO)

 ##### Variable types
+(TODO)

 ##### Code generation macros
+(TODO)

 ##### Additional story formats
+(TODO)

 ### Source code
-The plugin source code is available in the Assets/Crade/.src directory on GitHub (the period prefix is so that Unity will ignore this folder).
+The plugin source code is available in the Assets/Cradle/.src directory on GitHub (the period prefix hides this folder from Unity).
 To compile using Visual Studio on Windows, open Cradle.sln and run "Build Solution" (F6).
-The DLLs created will be replace the previous DLLs in the the Cradle plugin directory.
+The DLLs created will replace the previous DLLs in the the Cradle plugin directory.

 MonoDevelop-compatible projects will be added shortly.